-With no power to the unit, carefully remove the top cover of the instrument and check for internal shipping damage by carrying out the following steps:
+With no power to the unit, carefully remove the top cover of each instrument and check for internal shipping damage by carrying out the following steps:

 - 1. Carefully remove the top cover and check for internal shipping damage. - a.
 Remove the side-panel screws that hold the cover in place. - b.
 Slide the cover backward until it clears the instrument's front bezel. - c.
 Lift the cover straight up. - 2.
 Inspect the interior of the instrument to ensure all circuit boards and other components are intact and securely seated. - 3.
-Check the connectors of the various internal wiring harnesses and pneumatic hoses to ensure they are firmly and securely seated. - 4.
-Verify that all of the optional hardware ordered with the unit has been installed.
-These are listed on the paperwork accompanying the instrument.
+Check the connectors of the various internal wiring harnesses and pneumatic hoses to ensure they are firmly and securely seated.

+- 4. Verify that all (if any) optional hardware ordered with the unit has been installed.
+These are listed on the paperwork accompanying the instrument. - 5.
+Return cover and refasten with original screws/fasteners.